lisaschulzke/trackrails_ml/README.md

 <h3>here's what you need</h3>
 1. smartphone camera that is synced with your laptop and wifi connection
 <br />
-2. Wekinator + trackrails.wekproj (if you don't have the wekinator software yet,  [download it here](http://www.wekinator.org/downloads/).)
+2. Wekinator + trackrails.wekproj (if you don't have the wekinator software yet, <a href="http://www.wekinator.org/downloads/" target="_top">download it here</a>
 <br />
 3. Processing + alarm.pde + camera.pde (if you don't have the processing software yet, [download it here](https://processing.org/download).)